idkbutimlucas/CoinApp/README.md

-# CoinApp 🐶
+# CoinApp 🚀

-Awesome App in React to follow the price of your favorite coin 🚀
+Awesome App in React to follow the price of your favorite coin 🌝

+#About ⚛️

+This project is not finished but the major features are done. ✅

 ![2022-03-02 21 36 25](https://drive.google.com/drive/u/0/folders/1ZmeRe1aYNpllu6WBAovtH6fSFYG4IXtW)